-To "perfect" or start a civil appeal, you must file the following documents with the trial court: (i) notice of appeal; (ii) designation of items to be included in the Clerk's Record; and (iii) a request for the Reporter's Record.
+To "perfect" or start a civil appeal, you must file the following documents with the trial court: (i) notice of appeal; (ii) designation of items to be included in the Clerk's Record; and (iii) a request for the Reporter's Record, if the court reporter recorded any of the events leading to the final judgment or appealable order.
 The latter two items are important to insure that a proper record of the trial court proceedings is provided to the Court of Appeals so that it may consider your case.
 These requests are discussed further at part VI.

-At the same time, you must also file the following documents with the Court of Appeals: (i) copy of the notice of appeal; (ii) Docketing Statement (with a copy of the judgment or order appealed from attached); and (iii) the filing fee.
+At the same time, you must also file a copy of the notice of appeal with the Court of Appeals.
+Once your case has been assigned to this Court, you must file the following documents with the Clerk: (i) Docketing Statement (with a copy of the judgment or order appealed from attached) and (ii) the filing fee.
 Each of these requirements will be discussed in more detail below.